Billbergia zebrina Established in 1959 Aechmea pimenti-velosoi

 Orthophytum Blaze, Copper Penny*

 If you have any of these plants, or think you have any of these plants.
-Please bring
+Please bring them

-if other plants are available.)
+plants are available.)

 Our lists are clearly incomplete for Bullis Bromeliads and, especially, Nat DeLeon.
+If you

-sources, bring them in.
+them in.

 Visit to Lavinia Acton Property